Merzasphor/MWSE/docs/source/types/tes3cell.md

 ### `hasMapMarker`

 *Read-only*.
-If true, the cell will have be marked on the player's map.
+If true, the cell will be marked on the player's map.
 This does not take into account if the player has been to that cell.

 **Returns**: